sta426hs2019/exercise-1-github-rmarkdown-cacerv/README.md

-If you need some help here a video for getting started:
+If you need some help, here a video for getting started:

 ![I need help!](https://youtu.be/tKUufzpoHDE)